 Have you ever watched the Friends episode, “The One in Barbados” where Monica gets off the plane and the humidity immediately turns her hair into a massive frizzy mess?
-Continue reading to find out what causes frizzy hair, how to prevent it and how to enhance your natural hair without frizz.
+Continue reading to find out what causes curly frizzy hair, how to prevent it with proper care, and how to enhance your natural curly hair without frizz.

 What causes the hair cuticle to raise?